wp-plugins/simple-graph/readme.txt

 Tested up to: 2.1.3
 Stable tag: 0.9.7

 Draws a line graph of single set of date related data.
-Graph can be made public (i.e. sidebar) and the data can be manipulated through dashboard.
+Graph can be made public (i.e. sidebar widget) and the data can be manipulated through dashboard.

 == Description ==